 2. Let Your Shopper be the Buyer

 Utilize Facebook’s posting tools to ask questions, create polls and get comments from your shoppers.
-By allowing shoppers to make purchasing decisions via social media, you’re building relationships with them while simultaneously boosting your Facebook engagement.
+By allowing shoppers to make purchasing decisions via social media, you’re building relationships with them while simultaneously boosting your social engagement on Facebook, Instagram or TikTok.
 Doing so will help your content perform better when your new inventory arrives.
 When you leverage as many of Facebook’s tools as you can to chat with your shoppers, the algorithm will reward you.

 3. Share Your Experience Blog-Style